 (9)(1) The final quantity or amount of drug product preparation compounded for dispensing.
-(J) Documentation of quality reviews and required post-compounding process and procedures. (b) Pharmacies shall maintain records of the proper acquisition, storage, and destruction of chemicals, bulk drug substances, drug products, and components used in compounding. (c) Active ingredients shall be obtained from a supplier registered with the Food and Drug Administration (FDA).
-All other Cehemicals, bulk drug substances, and drug products, and components used to compound drug products preparations shall be obtained, whenever possible, from reliable FDA- registered suppliers.
-The pharmacy shall acquire and retain any available certificates of purity or analysis, either written in English or translated into English, for chemicals, bulk drug substances, and drug products that are approved by the FDA.
-Any certificates of purity or analysis are not required for drug products that are approved by the FDA.
-Any certificates of purity or analysis are not required for drug products that are approved by the corresponding chemical, bulk drug substance, or drug products received.

-(d) Pharmacies shall maintain and retain all records required by this article in the pharmacy in a readily retrievable form for at least three years from the date the record was created last in effect.
+- (J) Documentation of quality reviews and required post-compounding process and procedures. - (b) Pharmacies shall maintain records of the proper acquisition, storage, and destruction of chemicals, bulk drug substances, drug products, and components used in compounding. - (c) Active ingredients shall be obtained from a supplier registered with the Food and Drug Administration (FDA).
+All other Cchemicals, bulk drug substances, and drug products, and components used to compound drug products preparations shall be obtained, whenever possible, from reliable FDA- registered suppliers.
+The pharmacy shall acquire and retain any available certificates of purity or analysis, either written in English or translated into English, for chemicals, bulk drug substances, and drug products, and components used in compounding.
+Certificates of purity or analysis are not required for drug products that are approved by the FDA.
+Any certificates of purity or analysis acquired by the pharmacy shall be matched to the corresponding chemical, bulk drug substance, or drug products received. - (d) Pharmacies shall maintain and retain all records required by this article in the pharmacy in a readily retrievable form for at least three years from the date the record was created last in effect.
 If only recorded and stored electronically, on magnetic media, or in any other computerized form, the records shall be maintained as specified by Business and Professions Code section 4070 subsection (c).

 Authority cited: Sections 4005, 4127, and 4169, Business and Professions Code.

 Reference: Sections 4005, 4036, 4037, 4051, 4052, and 4127, Business and Professions Code.